 The transition to a low-carbon future will lead to a substantial increase in electricity production from new renewable sources and phasing out of traditional thermal generation.
-Many of the new generating sources such as wind, solar and small-scale hydro are intermittent sources and can not be trusted for a reliable delivery of power without either energy storage or supplementary generating sources.
-Hydro based power generation can provide a viable and clean complementary source of power provided sufficient storage, generating and transmission capacity.
+Many of the new generating sources such as wind, solar and smallscale hydro are intermittent sources and can not be trusted for a reliable delivery of power without either energy storage or supplementary Hydro generating sources. based generation can provide a viable and clean complementary source of power provided sufficient storage, generating and transmission capacity.
 From a European perspective hydro power in Norway and Sweden can serve in this capacity.